 The Hale twins, Sage and Briar, have been feuding for the IPW Women’s Championship for nearly a year.
 Sage has continuously held the edge over her sister during her extended reign as champion.
 They faced off once again this past Saturday, but they were not alone.
 Making this a triple threat championship match was former IPW Women’s Champion Brooke Valentine.

 The last time IPW fans saw “The Queen Bee” was during the Hall of Fame weekend back in July.
 That weekend she defeated Briar Hale in a singles match, and now she returned to the promotion Saturday with intentions of leaving with a championship.

 The champion made her way out first, protesting that she had to defend her championship in a triple threat match.
 Annoyed by her whining, the IPW fans met her with a round of taunts and boos.
 Valentine came out second, not one to suffer any fools; she let the fans know exactly how she felt about them.

-But, like most triple threat matches, the alliance wouldn’t last forever, as both felt they should be the one to pick up the victory.
+But, like most triple threat matches, the alliance wouldn’t last forever.
+Both felt they should be the one to pick up the victory.
 An emphatic German suplex by Sage to Valentine officially ended their brief alliance.

 With Sage and Valentine trading punches, Briar climbed to the top turnbuckle before hitting a cross-body block on her opponents.
 Both of her attempts to pin each opponent ended at two.
 The three traded punches in the middle of the ring before all three went crashing to the mat.
 Valentine and Sage were the first to their feet when Valentine hit Sage with a spear.